 There must have been a reason why the ultimate formal ensemble for men was named a suit.
 Imagine the fit, fabric, style, and most importantly, color of the suit as puzzle pieces.
-Each of which should be placed accurately to form a complete, well suited look.
-In this article, we will be discussing all men’s suit colors, which are undoubtedly a prime factor for making a impression.
+Each of these should be placed accurately to form a complete, well-suited look.
+In this article, we will be discussing all men’s suit colors, which are undoubtedly a prime factor in making an impression.

 Nail the Formal Look: Men’s Suit Color Guide